 - If you intend to use the exact history books in the lesson plans for weeks 20-31, check your library or purchase the following in addition to those on the required list: Pocahontas (D’Aulaire), Thomas Jefferson (Meet Famous Americans Series), Childhood of Famous Americans Series: Benjamin Franklin, Daniel Boone these are intended to be read by the child, if he can, or by you during the “Read from the booklists” time, if they’re out of reach.

-- Print out my 2014-2015 liturgical calendar schedule and adjust it for your tentative yearly schedule.
+- Print out my 2014-2015 liturgical PLANNER booklet.
 This will help you see what saints resources you need.
 Here are a few Tables of Contents by Date.
 We have a static list that we use every year.
+If you want the liturgical planner that is exclusively MODG picks, see THIS POST.

 THINGS THAT AREN’T ALWAYS IN THE LESSON PLANS